mvndi/docs/docs/guides/war.md

 While doing certain activities, you get points for the war.
 If the war does not end in the maximum given time, the points will define the winner of the war.
 You will get points for:
  - KILLING AN ENEMY: 1p
  - CAPTURING A CHUNK: 10p
- - CAPTURING A TOWN (NATION/CIVIL WAR): 20p
+ - CAPTURING A TOWN (ALLIANCE/CIVIL WAR): 20p

 ## Surrendering (OPTIONAL)
 To surrender, type `/surrender < WHITE_PEACE | MONEY | TOWNS | MONEY_AND_TOWNS >`.
 If you think you can peace talk with your enemy, try using the surrender command.
 Surrendering is useful if you or your enemy want to end the war faster but get something out of it, such as:
  - MONEY: Surrender  to your enemy and pay a price to them.
- - TOWNS (CIVIL WAR / NATION WAR): Surrender towns to your enemy and end the war faster.
+ - TOWNS (CIVIL WAR / ALLIANCE WAR): Surrender towns to your enemy and end the war faster.
  - BOTH: Pay money and hand over towns to your enemy to end the war faster
  - WHITE PEACE: No one gets anything, the war just ends.